MinecraftPhi/phi.core/docs/module_structure.md

     ]
 }
 ```
 The `"load"` and `"tick"` lists act as replacements for the load and tick function tags, with the added functionality of automatically performing the version checks and declarations before running the specified functions.
+For bundled dependencies only the major version of the dependency will be checked, as the loaded version is guaranteed to be at least at the required version but may be higher.
+For dependencies that are not bundled, the full version check will be performed.
+Optional dependencies do not perform any automatic version checks, as it is up to the pack to determine what to do when the dependency isn't loaded.

 Any datapack elements in folders that do not follow the folder structure for versioning will be automatically converted to match the version number and perform the necessary checks.
 Files inside the folder specified by `"internalFolder"` will be considered not part of the public API and will still be moved to the versioned folders, but will not perform any version checks and will not generate the function tags.